-It doesn’t take great intelligence or dazzling special effects (or blood-soaked gore) to emphatically frighten people, but rather a simple, rigid set of principles and a keen understanding of horror itself.
+It doesn’t take great intelligence or dazzling special effects (or blood-soaked gore) to emphatically scare people, but rather a simple, rigid set of principles and a keen understanding of horror itself.
 Horror is all about the fear of the unknown.
-When you get too chummy with your monsters, they cease to be scary (something viewers of THE WALKING DEAD are all too aware of).
+When you get too chummy with your monsters, they cease to be frightening (something viewers of THE WALKING DEAD are all too aware of).

 |Ralphie Glick (Ronnie Scribner) pays back older brother, Danny (Brad Savage), for all those atomic wedgies.|

 The story involves a small town in Maine, the recent arrival of a writer (David Soul) working on a book about the infamous Marsten house, which just so happens to coincide with another arrival—that of the house’s new owner, the inscrutable Mr. Straker (James Mason), who is opening an antique shop in town with an as-yet unseen partner, a Mr. Barlow.
 I won't get too bogged down into typical plot summary territory on this one, because it is beside the point.

 Amid the newcomers, freshly delivered from